How Can We Shape a Sustainable Future?

 The circular economy has been gaining traction in many business sectors and governmental bodies.
 However, it comes with its own challenges.

 Institutional: Rules and regulations need to be adapted to encourage and promote the development of the circular economy, both nationally and internationally.
-In fact, strengthening local government policies to support its implementation, as well as bringing clear legislation is key to promoting the transition towards circular business models.
+In fact, strengthening local government policies to support its implementation, as well as bringing clear legislation is the key to promoting the transition towards circular business models.

 Economic: Business transformation is costly.
 Therefore, financial incentives are essential in order to achieve a more circular economy.
 Lowering VAT on recycled products and increasing tax on virgin raw materials are examples of solutions that could be adopted to accelerate the uptake of circular economy initiatives.